Ruby Ridge House by Condon Scott Architects

 Designed by Barry Condon of Condon Scott Architects, Ruby Ridge House is situated on a challenging, wedge-shaped site that borders two suburban streets.
 With a simple, mono-pitched roof and curve-edged, cedar-clad walls, the dynamic design directs the observer’s view towards the alpine panorama ahead, allowing the homeowners to enjoy their space without the sense of being overlooked.

-“The Ruby Ridge site is bordered by suburban streets on two sides so we wanted create a design that would make the occupants of the house feel secure and not over looked from the street” says Barry Condon.
-“We also wanted to create some outdoor shelter as the site can experience strong seasonal on shore winds.
-To counter this, we have designed a series of internal courtyards so the occupants can retreat back into these spaces on windy days, effectively using the house as a windbreak whilst still maintaining a visual connection to the view.”
+Barry Condon explains, “With the Ruby Ridge site bordered by suburban streets on two sides, we aimed to create a design that would ensure the house’s occupants feel secure and not exposed to the street.
+Additionally, we wanted to provide outdoor shelter, as the site can experience strong seasonal onshore winds.”
+To address this, Condon designed a series of internal courtyards, allowing residents to retreat to these protected spaces on windy days while maintaining a visual connection to the view.

-Two types of cedar cladding, with a dark and a warm stain, accentuate the lines of the windows and roof.
-Boardform concrete contrasts with the timber, and both materials spill into the interiors, providing a visual consistency inside and out.
+Two types of cedar cladding, featuring dark and warm stains, highlight the window and roof lines.
+Boardform concrete contrasts with the timber, and both materials extend into the interior, ensuring visual consistency inside and out.

-The living space is configured around courtyards that are sheltered, private, and flow seamlessly from the interiors, with the body of the house providing both a windbreak and a visual barrier.
-Linked through stacking aluminum sliders, these courtyards are an extension of the living space and can be enjoyed year-round, with a boardform concrete outdoor fireplace for cooler nights.
-The front deck also flows easily from the living area, with the French oak floorboards appearing to merge with the Kwila decking.
+The living area is designed around courtyards that offer privacy and shelter while flowing seamlessly from the interiors.
+The house itself acts as a windbreak and a visual barrier.
+Connected by stacking aluminum sliders, these courtyards serve as an extension of the living space, enjoyable throughout the year with a boardform concrete outdoor fireplace for chillier evenings.
+The front deck also transitions smoothly from the living area, with French oak floorboards appearing to merge with the Kwila decking.

-“It was a challenging site to work with, but we knew the view would be paramount to the design,” says Barry Condon.
-“From the moment of entry into the foyer at the rear of the house, the space compresses and you are drawn through into the living room, with your eye focussed on the mountains and lake beyond.”
+The sun-drenched northern wing of the house hosts the living spaces and bedrooms, where the view is most impressive.
+Meanwhile, the southern wing contains the garage, guest bunkrooms, and auxiliary spaces.
+Condon acknowledges the site’s challenges, saying, “We knew the view would be paramount to the design.”
+He continues, “From the moment of entry into the foyer at the rear of the house, the space compresses and draws you into the living room, with your eye focused on the mountains and lake beyond.”

 Photography by Simon Devitt